dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_labels.md

 ### Changing a response's labels

 From your project's Responses page, select some responses using the checkboxes on the left side of the table.
-Press the &ldquo;Label&rdquo; button above the table, and select the labels you would like to add from the dropdown.
+Press the "Label" button above the table, and select the labels you would like to add from the dropdown.
 You can assign as many labels as you want to a response.

 ![Changing labels from the Responses page.](../images/label_5.png)